 Rest or nap time will be provided for all children younger than five years of age who are in care for more than four consecutive hours.
-Children who do not sleep may get up after 30 minutes, and children who awaken early will be allowed to get up when they awake.
-I will help awake children find appropriate activities.
+Children who do not sleep may get up after 60 minutes of resting time, and children who awaken early will be allowed to get up when they awake.
+I will help awake children find appropriate quiet activities.
 The PARENT OR PROVIDER will launder the bedding / sleeping bag after every five uses or sooner if necessary.

 I WILL NOT allow children to watch television including VHS or DVDs.